To help us care for you when you come to hospital, we need to know:

 Accessing your information

-You have the right to see your medical record and any other personal information Holy Spirit Northside Private Hospital holds about you.
+You have the right to see your medical record and any other personal information St Vincent's Private Hospital Northside holds about you.
 To see your record you should write or send an email request to our privacy officer and include a copy of your identification.
 If you want a copy of your record you may have to pay a fee for photocopying.

 If you think any of the information in your medical record is wrong, you have the right to ask that it be changed.